 Filip Fröhlich for Money

-Health care costs continue to rise, people are living longer and corporate pensions are an endangered species.
+The cost of living costs continue to rise, people are living longer, and corporate pensions are practically extinct.
 What does this mean for your money?

-For one thing, it’s more important than ever to save for retirement — but not just by squirreling away money here and there, hoping that it will be enough by the time you’re ready to leave your job.
-To keep up with inflation, that money also needs to grow over time.
-That's why it's important to invest in the stock market.
+For one thing, it’s more important than ever to save for retirement — but not just by squirreling away money here and there, hoping that it will be enough by the time you’re ready to leave the workforce.
+That money also needs to grow over time to keep up with inflation.

 So don’t wait.
-If you start saving $100 a month with a 6% average annualized return on your investment, you’d have about $46,000 in 20 years, according to Charles Schwab.
-But if you wait 10 years to start saving and invest the same amount, you’d wind up with just $17,000 20 years from now, since you missed out on some of that early compound growth.
+If you start saving $100 a month with a 6% average annualized return on your investment, you’d have about $46,000 in 20 years.
+But if you wait 10 years to start saving and invest the same amount, you’d wind up with just $17,000 two decades from now, since you missed out on some of that early compound growth.

-Here’s how much you should save, and how to get started.
+Here’s how much you should save for retirement, and how to get started.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer